JunkersPy/CSGO-Steam-Activator/README.md

 If added, the account's username is saved to the verified_accounts.json file.
 After adding CS2 to every two accounts, the script pauses and asks the user if they want to continue.
 Waits for 8 seconds before moving on to the next account to avoid rapid requests.

 Prerequisites
-Ensure you have the required libraries installed:
+Ensure you have the required libraries installed: pip install steam

-bash
-Copy code
-pip install steam
-Prepare the output.json file with a list of accounts in the following format:

-json
-Copy code
-[
-    {"username": "account1", "password": "password1"},
-    {"username": "account2", "password": "password2"},
-    ...
-]